 At this point, if you do not want to paint your dream catcher, you can skip ahead.

 If you would like to paint it, now is the time to have fun with it.
 I used puffy fabric paints for this because they’re less likely to be absorbed by the yarn.
 Paints such as acrylic will often get absorbed in and you’ll have to do several coats to get a solid coverage.
+This is a great set to have on hand.

 I actually put together a post on different types of fabric paints and the best ones to use for different projects.